-D.16-09-056 at Section 4.1.3.2. indicates that notification and outreach includes, but is not limited to, providing customers with an updated contract that outlines the prohibition in a new and separate provision, indicates that customer compliance may be subject to verification, indicates the consequences of non-compliance and requires a signature.
+D.16-09-056 at Section 4.1.3.2 specifies that notification and outreach includes, but is not limited to, providing customers with an updated contract that: (a) outlines the prohibition in a new and separate provision; (b) indicates that customer compliance may be subject to verification; (c) indicates the consequences of non-compliance; and, (d) for non-residential customers, indicates that a signature is required.

-D.16-09-056 at Section 4.1.3.2 requires that, once provided with this updated contract, new residential customers must agree to not to use a prohibited resource to reduce load during a DR event.
+D.16-09-056 at Section 4.1.3.2 requires that, once provided with an updated contract, new residential customers must agree to not to use a prohibited resource to reduce load during a DR event.

 D.16-09-056 states that for residential contracts, this provision shall be added near the beginning of the tariff or customer contract.

-D.16-09-056 at states that, once provided with the provision, new non-residential customers shall provide a signature agreeing to the prohibition or a default adjustment at the time of enrollment and that returning non-residential customers shall do so no later than December 31, 2017.
+D.16-09-056 at states that, once provided with the provision, new non-residential customers shall provide a signature, including electronic, agreeing to the prohibition or a default adjustment at the time of enrollment and that returning non-residential customers shall sign an attestation no later than December 31, 2017.

+D.16-06-008 indicates that a “click” provides reasonable verification of the customer’s signature.

 D.16-09-056 at Section 4.1.3.2 requires that the new customer contract provisions explain that residential and non-residential customer compliance may be subject to verification and list all of the potential consequences for non-compliance.

+It is reasonable that returning residential customers may accept the prohibition if provided for under their contract’s Terms of Use.

-D.16-09-056 at Section 4.1.3.2 requires third party DR providers to include similar language in customer contracts as that included in Utility program tariffs.
+D.16-09-056 at Section 4.1.3.2 requires third party DR providers to include similar language in customer contracts for residential and new non-residential customers as that included in Utility program tariffs or though attestations for returning non-residential customers.

 The Utilities in AL 4991-E-A outlined a range of varying consequences for customer non-compliance with the prohibition.

 The Utilities in AL 3466-E-A et al. did not indicate any specific consequences for non-compliance to be included in DRAM Sellers’ customer contracts.

-It is reasonable to conclude that indicating that the consequence of non-compliance may be customer removal from an affected program does not provide a clear signal to customers regarding the prohibition nor reflect the intent of D.16-09-056.
+It is reasonable to find that events of customer non-compliance are not all equally problematic to the intent of the prohibition, which is to prevent the use of prohibited resources to reduce load during DR events

-It is reasonable to find that failure to agree to the prohibition via signing an updated customer contract (residential customers) or failure to sign an updated contract that includes an attestation by December 31, 0217 or the time of enrollment (for non-residential customers) shall be considered a “Type One” customer non-compliance issue.
+It is reasonable to find that failure to accept the prohibition (residential customers), failure to sign an attestation or an updated contract that includes an attestation by December 31, 2017 for returning non-residential customers, or failure to agree to the prohibition at the time of enrollment (for new non-residential customers) shall be considered a “Type One” customer non-compliance issue.

-It is reasonable to find that a second and more serious type of customer non-compliance occurs when a customer is verified to have used a prohibited resource to reduce load during a DR event (for residential customers) or of having violated its attestation (for non-residential customers), and that this shall be considered a “Type Two” customer non-compliance issue.
+It is reasonable to find that a second and more serious type of customer non-compliance occurs when a customer: (a) attested to the “no-use” provision but is verified to have used a prohibited resource to reduce load during a DR event; or, (b) a customer intentionally submits an invalid nameplate capacity value for the prohibited resource(s), and that these shall be considered “Type Two” customer non-compliance issues.

-It is reasonable to find that a non-residential customer has violated its attestation if it attested to have no on-site prohibited resource(s) or to the no-use provision for prohibited resources, but is verified to have used a prohibited resource to reduce load during a DR event.

-It is reasonable to find that a non-residential customer has violated its attestation it submits an invalid nameplate capacity value for the prohibited resource(s).
+It is reasonable to find that a non-residential customer that intentionally submits an invalid nameplate capacity value for the prohibited resource(s) has violated its attestation (a “Type Two” infraction), but that mistakes that may reasonably be considered clerical or administrative errors shall be considered a Type One infraction.

-It is reasonable that progressive consequences be applied to any customer found to have two or more Type Two customer non-compliance violations.
+It is reasonable that progressive consequences be applied to any customer found to have two or more Type Two non-compliance violations.